BKadenGray/PythonSorting/README.md

 python3 (path of python file) (path of sort file)

 Within the file, make sure to update your testing shell scripts locations.
 They are labeled in the beginning as test1 and test2
+Ensure that the longshort and shortlong text files are within the same directory you are working in.

 If you run into errors with the testing portion, specifically an error with #!/bin/bash not being found In your linux terminal run the following: